 However, whilst we are one of the region’s biggest landowners, we do not have control over everything that happens on our land.
 In some areas, whilst we own the freehold of the land, we do not own the shooting rights.
 This complex position is largely a result of decisions taken prior to privatisation of the water industry in 1989, when land ownership was transferred to Yorkshire Water.
-This means that we are not in a position to control or prohibit shooting and associated activity including the use of snares on many areas of our land.
+Where we do own shooting rights, these are let out and are generally on long running historical agreements.
+These tenancies include the right to carry out shooting and associated land management activities on the land, so long as it is within the law.
+This means that we are not in a position to control or prohibit shooting and associated activity including the use of snares and traps on many areas of our land.

 In recent years we have been working with a wide range of stakeholders, including environmental organisations, statutory agencies, tenant farmers and the owners of the shooting rights, to tackle a range of water quality issues such as peatland restoration, pesticides, nitrates and saline intrusion.
 This collaborative approach has made great progress and has enabled us to jointly deliver innovative projects which deliver for everyone with an interest in our land.

 In areas where we do have ownership of the shooting rights, Yorkshire Water has historically taken the approach that working with stakeholders to agree a mutually beneficial approach to land management can achieve more than banning certain activities, including shooting, on our land.
 This approach is based on many years of experience of working on the uplands across the region.